 - Data is numbers and facts.

 The data is what it all starts with, it is undeniable and deprived of the context.
-The data doesn’t make much sense on its own.
+The data analytics doesn’t make much sense on its own.
 Look at the following DIKW examples with the rainy weather:

 A rainy day is an objective reality.
 This is something everybody can see and even feel – a fact.
 Without context and interpretation, the fact that it’s raining is useless, as a whole.
 Now, let’s suppose the airport dispatcher has to decide whether to correct today’s schedule or not.
 He or she will probably collect data about the rain itself, as well as general flights’ characteristics: